San Antonio Elder Abuse Lawyer

 4. The victim (and/or their family) requires compensation in order to heal from their abuse.

-Nursing home residents are particularly prone to exploitation and mistreatment due to their age and fragility.
-Nearly 2 million incidences of caregiver abuse are recorded annually.
+Elderly individuals are particularly prone to exploitation and mistreatment due to their age and fragility.
 Unfortunately, since inhabitants are intimidated or coerced by such predatory caretakers, the majority of incidents go undetected.
-The best method of protecting your loved one is to go to the nursing home, look out for warning signs, and see whether you have enough evidence to file a lawsuit.
-But before you call nursing home abuse lawyers at Janicek Law, it’s critical to know what acts are considered “abuse” or “neglect.”
+The best method of protecting your loved one is to go to the nursing home, look out for warning signs of nursing home abuse in Texas, and see whether you have enough evidence to file a lawsuit.

 Neglect of basic needs occurs when an institution does not offer enough hydration or nourishment, fails to acknowledge cleanliness and incontinence, or fails to provide a secure and safe environment for the patient.